-Take a small amount of Skin Tone Icing and roll a small sausage shape, tapering it off at both ends.
+Take a small amount of Pearl Blush Icing and roll a small sausage shape, tapering it off at both ends.
 The sausage shape should reach the whole length of the top of the eye.
 This will create the top lid.
 Stick with a little water and repeat for the other eye.

 Repeat the above process but making the sausage slightly thinner and affix it to the base of the eye.
 This will create the bottom eye lid.
 Repeat for the other eye.